 Introduction

-Individuals, who have previously committed offences and are regretful of their actions constitute a useful source to learn from, since their perspectives on offending might assist in deterring other similar-minded individuals (Gill, 2017).
+Individuals who have previously committed offences and are regretful of their actions constitute a useful source to learn from, since their perspectives on offending might assist in deterring other similar-minded individuals (Gill, 2017).
 This has been somewhat realised within probation services in England and Wales with the establishment of Peer Mentoring schemes (see DLNR CRC, 2014a).
 Within these schemes, former offenders, who have undertaken training on how to act as a positive role model, offer advice and motivation to service users fulfilling a probation order (DLNR CRC, 2014a).
 Whilst examples of how learning from offenders can lead to the improved implementation of crime prevention measures (see Ekblom, 1995; Ekblom, 1997; Gill, 2017; Jacques and Bonomo, 2017) through initiatives like Peer Mentoring schemes, the retrospective accounts of offenders can also be valuable for encouraging desistance.
 Adopting a deviant identity and the associated thought processes can influence future recidivism (Crank, 2018), so a crucial task might be to understand, challenge and offer alternatives to perspectives that entertain offending behaviour.
 Previous literature has engaged with reasons why offenders might give up offending lifestyles (Farrall, 2016) but not with the retrospective accounts of offenders and how these could be tailored to similar others seeking to desist from acts of acquisitive crime.

 In the UK, under the accreditation of Her Majesty’s Prison and Probation Service, there are behaviour programmes for offenders which address various types of offending behaviour (Justice, 2017).
 Examples of these include: Addressing Substance Related Offending (Justice, 2017), the Building Better Relationships Programme for male perpetrators of domestic violence (Hughes, 2017) and the Thinking Skills Programme (TSP) which addresses the way offenders think (Justice, 2017).
 Whilst addiction to illegal drugs has consistently been viewed to play a role in a significant deal of acquisitive crime such as burglary or vehicle crime (see Parker and Newcombe, 1987; Stewart et al. 2000; Holloway et al. 2004; Ceccato, 2009), there seems to have been less coverage of the thought processes, decision-making and effective triggers of desistance for this type of offender.
 The benefits of a TSP programme (Justice, 2017) are therefore somewhat under-appreciated.
 This article assesses qualitative insight from individuals who have committed acquisitive crime offences and evaluates prominent themes which emerged amongst these perspectives.
 This could inform improved guidance.
 Possible reasons for desistance, as featured within the work of Farrall (2016), are utilised as a framework.
 These address: how age and perceptions of self-maturing impact on offending decisions, how a consideration of victims can facilitate desistance and the importance of challenging offender calculations within an offending context (Farrall, 2016).